mdfnam/QnA/Ism as a Noun.md

 - **As a gerund:** 'Swimming is good exercise'.
 In this case, "swimming" is used as a gerund, functioning as a noun.
 It represents the idea or concept of the activity rather than describing a specific action.

 ## Classification of Noun
-Nouns can be classified into two main categories: Proper nouns and Common nouns.
+Nouns can be classified into various categories based on their characteristics and functions they play in a sentence.
+Here are some common classifications of nouns:
+- Proper Nouns
+- Common Nouns
+- Collective Nouns
+- Possessive Nouns

+### Proper Nouns
-- **Proper nouns** are specific name of any particular being, place, thing or idea.
+- **Definition:** Proper nouns are specific name of any particular being, place, thing or idea.
 They are always capitalized.
+- **Example:**

 - **Common nouns** are more generic (nonspecific) as they represent general name for any being, place, thing, or idea.
 They are only capitalized when they start a sentence.

 **Note:** Using "the" before a common noun does not make it proper but rather definite.